PhysicsX/Gstreamer-on-embedded-devices/README.md

 ## Installation
-On both board installation is same.
+On both boards, installation is the same.

 ```bash
 $ sudo apt-get update